brasheed/Hello-World/README.md

 Being outside user (not a collaborator)
 I have forked this repo from brasheedg/Hello-World
-Now I going to suggest improvements
+Now I am going to suggest improvements

 brasheed from sault college adding this corrrections.